sumanb007/crud-webapplication/README.md

 iv.
 Then, we containerize nginx reverse proxy.

-   Change the directory to where 'nginx.conf exists'.
+   Change the directory to where 'nginx.conf' exists.
 In our case it's in "~/crud-webapplication"
    ```bash
    cd ~/crud-webapplication